 In this case the load-balancing effect is under the control of BIND and the rrset-order record.
 In order to avoid problems if the receiving mail system does reverse look-up as a spam check then the PTR records for 192.168.0.4, 192.168.0.5, 192.168.0.6 above must all define (resolve to) mail.example.com.

-In all the above cases each mail server must be capable of handling and synchronising the load for all the mail boxes served by the domain, either using some appropriate back-end, access to a common file system (NAS, NFS etc.) or by defining all but one server to be a relay or forwarder.
+In all the above cases each mail server must be capable of handling and synchronising the load for all the mail boxes served by the domain, either using some appropriate back-end, access to a common file system (NAS, NFS etc.) or by defining all but one server to be a mail relay or forwarder.

 Assuming you want to load share your ftp, web or VPN services then you simply define multiple A records with the same name and different IPs as in the example below.

-The DNS will deliver all the IP addresses defined, the first IP address in the returned list will be in a (default) round robin order (controlled by the rrset-order 'named.conf' statement).
-The FTP and WEB servers must all be exact replicas of each other in this scenario.
+The DNS will deliver all the IP addresses defined, the first IP address in the returned list will be in a (default) cyclic a.k.a. round robin order (controlled by the rrset-order 'named.conf' statement).
+The ftp and www servers must all be exact (synchronized) replicas of each other in this scenario.
 In summary, multiple RRs are an extremely effective load balancing tool and can even provide powerful failover capabilities depending on the application.

 The SRV record allows an application to discover the server name (and optional port number) on which a service, such as, SIP or LDAP or whatever is provided.
 As such, it provides another approach to load balancing.
 SRV provides both priority and weight fields allowing a fine level of granular configuration as well as providing some level of fail-over.
 The SRV record description contains an example illustrating this kind of flexibility.
 However, the end application must be SRV-aware for this approach to work.
 Application support for SRV is patchy at best - varying from very high in SIP (VoIP) to non-existent (browsers).